jpmccrea/Auburngrads.github.io/cv/index.md

 - Meeker W. Q., Escobar L. A. and __Freels J. K.__(2018)<br/> _Statistical Methods for Reliability Data, 2nd ed._<br/>John Wiley and Sons, Inc.

-<small><a href="#">Go to top</a></small>

 # Proceedings and Presentations<a name="proceedings"></a>

 ## Conference Proceedings

+- Holm, E.S., Valencia, V.V., Thal, A.E., __Freels, J.K.__,Badiru, A.B.
+(2016)<br/>_Materials Testing and Cost Modeling for Composite Parts through Additive Manufacturing_<br/>Paper presented at the 13th Annual Acquisition Research Symposium, Monterrey, CA, May 2 – 4.

-- Kilic H., Soni S. R., Patel R., and __Freels J. K.__, _"Effect of Z-Fiber Percentage on the Fracture Behavior of DCB Specimens in Mode I"_, The 14th International Conference on Computational & Experimental Engineering and Sciences, ICCES'07, 3-8 January, 2007, Miami, FL, USA.
+- Kilic H., Soni S. R., Patel R., and __Freels J. K.__ (2007)<br/>_Effect of Z-Fiber Percentage on the Fracture Behavior of DCB Specimens in Mode I_<br/>The 14th International Conference on Computational & Experimental Engineering and Sciences, Miami, FL, USA.

 ## Invited Presentations